Keiser M3i Indoor Cycle Review Singapore

 Is the Keiser M3i worth the high price in Singapore?

 If you're cycling 4+ times per week and plan to use it for years, yes.
 The M3i will outlast 2-3 cheaper bikes and provides a consistently superior experience.
-Think of it as paying $2.50 per workout over 3 years versus $1 per workout on a bike that needs replacement.
+Think of it as cost-per-workout amortised over a decade-plus of daily use.

-For casual use (1-2 times per week), the Schwinn IC4 delivers 80% of the experience for much less money.
+For casual use (1-2 times per week), the Schwinn IC4 delivers most of the experience for much less money.

 How does Singapore's humidity affect the bike?